leswright1977/RPI4_NCS2/README.md

 Done!

-*Note: if you scripts currently have an import line like this: from openvino.inference_engine import IENetwork, IEPlugin
+*Note: if your scripts currently have an import line like this: from openvino.inference_engine import IENetwork, IEPlugin

 As of the latest version of openvino, this is now: